Michael Rosen: Career

 In 1969, Rosen graduated from Wadham College, Oxford, and became a graduate trainee at the BBC.
 Among the work that he did while there in the 1970s was presenting a series on BBC Schools television called Walrus (write and learn, read, understand, speak).
 He was also scriptwriter on the children's reading series Sam on Boffs' Island, but Rosen found working for the corporation frustrating: "Their view of 'educational' was narrow.
 The machine had decided this was the direction to take.
 Your own creativity was down the spout."

 Despite previously having made no secret of his leftist views when he was originally interviewed for a BBC post, he was asked to go freelance in 1972, though in practice he was sacked despite several departments of the BBC wishing to keep employing him.
-In common with the China expert and journalist Isabel Hilton, among several others at this time, Rosen had failed the vetting procedures which were then in operation.
+In common with the China expert and journalist Isabel Hilton, among several others at this time, Rosen had failed the vetting procedures that were then in operation.
 This longstanding practice was only revealed in 1985, and by the time Rosen requested access to his files, they had been destroyed.

 In 1974, Mind Your Own Business, his first book of poetry for children, was published.
 In due course, Rosen established himself with his collections of humorous verse for children, including Wouldn't You Like to Know, You Tell Me and Quick Let's Get Out of Here.
 Educationalist Morag Styles has described Rosen as "one of the most significant figures in contemporary children's poetry" and one of the first poets "to draw closely on his own childhood experiences and to 'tell it as it was' in the ordinary language children actually use".

 Rosen played a key role in opening up children's access to poetry, both through his own writing and with important anthologies such as Culture Shock.
 He was one of the first poets to make visits to schools throughout the UK and further afield in Australia, Canada and Singapore.
 His tours continue to enthuse and engage school children about poetry in the present.

 We're Going on a Bear Hunt is a children's picture book written by Rosen and illustrated by Helen Oxenbury.
-The book won the overall Nestlé Smarties Book Prize in 1989 and also won the 0–5 years category.
+The book won the overall Nestlé Smarties Book Prize in 1989, and also won the 0–5 years category.
 The publisher, Walker Books, celebrated the work's 25th anniversary in 2014 by breaking a Guinness World Record for the Largest Reading Lesson.

-In 1993, Rosen gained an MA in Children's Literature from the University of Reading and subsequently gained a PhD from the University of North London.
-Margaret Meek Spencer supervised his work and continued to support him throughout her life.Rosen is well established as a broadcaster, presenting a range of documentary features on British radio.
+In 1993, Rosen gained an MA in Children's Literature from the University of Reading and subsequently gained a PhD from the University of North London, Margaret Meek Spencer supervised his work and continued to support him throughout her life.

+Rosen is well established as a broadcaster, presenting a range of documentary features on British radio.
 He is the presenter of BBC Radio 4's regular magazine programme Word of Mouth, which looks at the English language and the way it is used.